kwkwan00/dark-factory/README.md

 ### Phase 6 — End-to-End Validation

-`E2EValidationStage` runs a second clean-context Claude Agent SDK invocation after reconciliation returns anything other than `error`.
+`E2EValidationStage` runs a second clean-context Claude Agent SDK invocation after reconciliation completes with a `clean` status.
+The gate is strict: `partial`, `error`, or `skipped` reconciliation statuses all skip E2E validation, and a skip-reason text event is emitted to the Agent Log so operators see exactly why.
 Its job is to verify the generated application actually runs in a real browser across a matrix of engines.
 The agent follows another six-step checklist:

 1. **Detect** whether the output is a web app (package manifests, Dockerfile ports, HTML entry points, framework markers).
 If not, write `Overall status: skipped` and stop.
 2. **Install** `@playwright/test`.
 Browser binaries for `chromium`, `firefox`, and `webkit` are **pre-installed in the Docker image** at `/ms-playwright`, so no browser download is needed at runtime.